Can we charge a convenience fee for credit card payments…?

 As noted in the previous section, Visa will only allow a convenience fee that is a flat amount.
 So if you want a consistent policy for all credit card payments, it seems only logical to assess the convenience fee as a flat amount.

 What happens if we charge a convenience fee for all credit card payments?

-So, what happens if you’re currently charging a convenience for all credit card payments, including over the counter payments?
-I am aware of one utility that assessed a convenience fee for in person credit card transactions.
+So, what happens if you’re currently charging a convenience fee for all credit card payments, including over-the-counter payments?
+I am aware of one utility that assessed a convenience fee for in-person credit card transactions.
 One of their customers reported them to Visa.
 The utility received a very stern letter from Visa advising them to stop assessing the convenience fee immediately or face revocation of their ability to accept Visa payments.
-Needless to say, they stopped assessing the convenience fee for over the counter payments immediately.
+Needless to say, they stopped assessing the convenience fee for over-the-counter payments immediately.